 Reconciliation is automatic.
 This means that transactions are reconciled automatically with expenses.
 In other words, employees who travel don’t have to collect all receipts, do expense reports that are time-consuming, take a quick look to our Expense Report Calculator here.
 Moreover, accountants and CFOs don’t have to manually check all the transaction information.
 A win-win for all.

-Security, virtual cards are not linked to your company bank account, in the case of Payhawk Virtual cards they are linked to a wallet that you transfer funds via bank transfer.
+Security.
+Virtual cards are not linked to your company bank account, in the case of Payhawk.
+Virtual cards are linked to a wallet that you transfer funds via bank transfer.
 Travel managers use one-time virtual cards that are created specifically for a vendor or a trip so if there is any security breach is almost impossible to track the account details.

 Travel policy enforcement.
 Thanks to virtual cards, companies can now have stronger enforcement of their travel policies.
 If employees want to spend out of their limits, or with different vendors than the ones approved by the company, the card will simply not work.
 This will allow CFOs and travel managers to have better control over their travel spending and budgets.

 It will not be fair to talk of all the great benefits of virtual cards for business travel without mentioning the drawbacks.
 Remember that not all virtual cards are the same.
 Many prepaid virtual cards are not accepted in car rentals or hotels.
 At Payhawk, we offer Virtual Commercial Debit cards with the same acceptance rates as credit cards.
-With extra features, such as top-up requests, where employees can request specific amounts if needed on the spot.
-You can read more details about this here.
+Recently we also launched a 3% cashback on all POS spend, capped at your subscription for Enterprise clients.

-Now, if you need to choose a virtual card for your business, please take into account several factors such as exchange rates, monthly fees, and the type of virtual card.
-Our CEO, Hristo, wrote an extensive article on this so feel free to take a look.
+As a CFO or CEO, virtual cards can be part of your digitization efforts.
+If you need to choose a virtual card for your business, please take into account several factors such as exchange rates, monthly fees, and the type of virtual card.
+If you are ready to try virtual cards for your business, you can schedule a demo here.